 There are also a whole bunch of budget-friendly toners from Asian skincare brands that look very hydrating, but I’m yet to try them.

 There are a bunch of alcohol-based toner sprays available, which contain humectant ingredients.
 However, alcohol acts like the opposite of a humectant – it grabs onto water and speeds up its evaporation, so it can make dehydration worse!
 The humectants in the spray can counteract this, but it still means the humectants aren’t hydrating as well as they could be.
 For that reason, I don’t like using alcohol-based sprays in winter, even though I don’t think there’s enough evidence that alcohol damages the skin in any other way.

 You might be thinking that a pure humectant would work the best, to get the highest concentration of beneficial ingredients on your skin.
 However, if your humectant product doesn’t contain water, it’s like applying dry sponges to your skin.
 This causes water to come up through the lower layers of your skin to sit at the top.
 While this does make the surface layers moist, and theoretically your body is an almost-bottomless vat of water, it can cause very temporary dehydration in your skin later on, and you won’t get an instant boost of moisture.
 Additionally, pure humectant moisturisers tend to be unpleasantly sticky.
 So you want the product to be mostly water!

 Do you use a separate humectant product?
 What’s your favourite?

-Burt’s Bees and Jurlique products were provided for review, which did not affect my opinion.
+Burt’s Bees and Jurlique products were provided for editorial consideration, which did not affect my opinion.
 This post also contains affiliate links – if you decide to click through and support Lab Muffin financially (at no extra cost to you), thank you!
 For more information, see Disclosure Policy.